tidalcycles/vortex/README.md

 `pytest` will look for any test that match regex in their function name.

+You can run `ptw` to start watching file for changes and run tests automatically, useful for developing in a test-driven way.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at the